 Mignon Dunbar is an accomplished scientist based in the greater San Francisco area, with over 8 years of combined laboratory experience in analytical chemistry and molecular biology.
 Her broad experience includes testing soil and water samples for diesel/motor oil, identifying controlled substances and performing DNA testing on both plant and human samples.
-This has earned her wide recognition and respect in the forensic science community in California.
 Among her colleagues, Mignon Dunbar has earned a reputation as a detail-oriented and conscientious scientist, with a great interest in quality assurance and helping her co-workers.

 From 2001 until 2007, Mignon Dunbar studied at the University of California – Davis.
 There, she earned a Bachelor of Science in genetics and a Master of Science in forensic science, which set the stage for her career in the field of science.
 During this time, she also served as an analyst in the United States Air Force Reserves.
 After finishing her studies, Mignon worked as a forensic scientist for over 9 years.
 Mignon decided to leave forensics in order to positively impact peoples’ live by joining the rewarding field of clinical laboratory science.
 Mignon Dunbar received her clinical laboratory science certificate from San Francisco State University and is a certified clinical laboratory scientist through the American Society of Clinical Pathologists.
 Mignon Dunbar loves her career as a clinical laboratory science trainee, Mignon Dunbar is starting a new chapter in life and enjoys learning how to provide personal care to patients.

 Learn More About Forensic Science